devanshkhare1705/Ground-Up-Neural-Nets/README.md

 This exercise is based on Andrej Karpathy's YouTube series on understanding the first principles of neural networks [1].

 I've built deep neural network architectures with PyTorch before.
-I chose to still build a small-scale neural network from the ground up for three reasons:
+My objective in implementing this ground-up small-scale neural network is not to optimize for performance and efficiency.
+Instead, I wanted to implement it for three reasons:

 1) To understand the low-level knobs and levers that impact complex deep learning architectures.
 How can I take the robustness of my neural networks to the next level?